 In order to advance from stage 1, the players need 9 progress on the main quest and need to control at least 1 objective.
 If the objective takes a little longer to obtain, use the spare time to clear locations and maybe a player side-quest if anyone brought any.
 Don’t get the objectives before you make the 9 progress, though.
 All three of the objectives have harmful effects, so it is in your best interest that the objectives are only attached to heroes when you need them to advance or when they are under threat of a Dungeon Jailor.
 If given the option between all three objectives, go for Gandalf’s Map first, and attach it to a questing hero.
 That one is the least threatening of the bunch; you’ll need some other cards in place if you will attach the other two cards for long.

 Quest card 2: Through the Caverns – 15 quest points

 There is nothing significant that happens when you transition to the second stage of this quest, as there is no extra ability besides the limitation to allies on the quest card.
 However, the 2B side of this quest does give you the option to rescue your prisoner!
 After the players place any number of progress on this quest card, they may flip over the hero’s card.
 The hero has been “rescued” and can now be used by its controller again.
-This does come at a cost though.
+This does come at a cost, though.
 The first is that the hero enters play with a point of damage.
-This is generally not an issue, but if you had a Hobbit hero captured, they may be close to death if an untimely Necromancer’s Reach comes out.
+This is generally not an issue, but if you had a Hobbit hero captured, they might be close to death if an untimely Necromancer’s Reach comes out.
 The second cost is much more severe.
 With the prisoner now rescued, the Nazgul of Dol Guldur moves to the staging area.
 This adds 5 threat to the staging area and a potential enemy to come down if players are getting towards that 40 threat threshold.